 Are you working with a large number of agribusinesses and in need of a way to sort and segment your target group at scale?
 Are you interested in knowing more about the cooperative landscape in your country?

-Then you will want to know about our latest assessment tool: the SCOPE Rapid.
+Then you will want to know about our latest tool: the SCOPE Rapid.

 A tool designed to be used at scale

 As indicated by its name, the SCOPE Rapid is a quick way to get basic information about agribusiness.
-Because it provides a glimpse, assessments can be conducted in one and a half hours.
+Because it provides a glimpse, the data can be collected in one and a half hours.
 In addition, the data is collected by data collectors, who do not need to become certified assessors.

 The SCOPE Rapid offers a panoramic view of the agribusiness landscape

 The SCOPE Rapid is a first step towards creating change on a massive level.
 The results from a SCOPE Rapid provide an insight into what the agribusiness does and does not have.
 For example, a SCOPE Rapid can show if an agribusiness has a bank account, proper internal management, and the number of people (both male and female) on the payroll.
 The tool assesses what is already in place to give an idea of the general state of the agribusiness.
 The tool does not gather data on professionalism or lead to SCOPE scores, but it does provide a first glimpse at the agribusiness.
 It will also be enough to provide local governments with a snapshot of the country or sector, which can help them direct aid, design projects, and create policy.

 Ideally, this information will be used to segment agribusinesses for further assessments and capacity building.
 While the SCOPE Rapid will not provide in-depth analyses about the professionalism of an agribusiness, it will gather enough information to get a general idea of the agribusiness’s level of maturity.
 This is enough to know if they are ready for an assessment with the SCOPE Basic tool, or even the SCOPE Pro.

 Early success in a pilot with the Ugandan Government